 She has been featured in news articles and stories on NBC, KCRW, the Rafu Shimpo, World Journal, and was named one of the top sixty California Influencers to comment on important issues affecting the state by the Sacramento Bee and other McClatchy newspapers.

-Kim was born and raised in Los Angeles.
+Kim was born and raised in Silverlake, Los Angeles.
+She is fourth-generation Japanese and Chinese American.
 She received her Bachelor of Arts in Political Science with a concentration in International Relations and a minor in Asian Languages (Korean) from UCLA.
 She currently serves on the Community Advisory Council for SoCalGas and has previously served on the Board of Directors for Kizuna, a local nonprofit organization for Japanese American youth empowerment.

 Director of Development